Why Doesn't She/He Listen To Me? 10 Possibilities

-In my clinical practice I see again and again that not feeling heard often leads to depression, feeds into anxiety, invites anger.
-My TEDx talk on lifting depression describes a case where this issue proved to be central to both the cause of depressed feelings and the cure.
-Feeling consistently unheard also suggests that work frustrations and marriage problems could be on the road ahead--or have already arrived.
+In my clinical practice, I see again and again that not feeling heard often leads to depression, feeds into anxiety, or invites anger.
+(My TEDx talk on lifting depression, for instance, describes a case in which this issue proved to be central to both the cause of depressed feelings and the cure.)
+Feeling consistently unheard also suggests that work frustrations or marriage problems could be on the road ahead—or that they've already arrived.

-So what could be going on when listening blockages occur?
+What could be going on when listening blockages occur?

-Most people open their ears to information that confirms what they already believe, and, alas, close them to dis-confirmatory information.
-If I already believe, for instance, that religious affiliations augment life, I will be open to research that suggests the benefits of prayers.
-If my belief is that religion is the opiate of the masses, I will be highly skeptical of positive reports about the impacts of prayer.
+Most people open their ears to information that confirms what they already believe, and, alas, close them to disconfirmatory information.
+If I already believe, for instance, that religious affiliations augment life, I will be quite open to research that suggests the benefits of prayers.
+If my belief is that religion is the opiate of the masses, however, I will be highly skeptical of positive reports about the impacts of prayer.

-Both confirmation bias and cognitive dissonance make us all prone to reject dissonant data, that is, data that differs from what we previously have believed or that is spoken by someone toward whom we harbor negative feelings.
+Both confirmation bias and cognitive dissonance make us prone to reject dissonant data—that is, data that differs from what we previously have believed or that is spoken by someone toward whom we harbor negative feelings.
 If negative political talk has convinced us that we should not like a particular politician, for instance, we are unlikely to listen seriously to that politician's ideas about what our city or nation needs.

 Teenagers, alas, tend to specialize in narcissistic stances.
 They often believe that they know best.
 Listening to Mom or Dad can easily feel to them like an action that would compromise their integrity as emerging independent individuals.